 What Does Rent-To-Own Mean?What Does Rent-To-Own Mean?

 It’s meant as a way to give renters who love the building a chance to buy.
 They can take occupancy right away and, once they’re ready, make the purchase.
 Before the pandemic, rent-to-own was very rare in NYC.
 But since then, developers have started looking for new ways to get buyers to sign on the dotted line.
-The current glut in luxury condos has also acted as a spur for developers to find more creative ways to move inventory.
+The current glut in luxury condos has also spur developers to find more creative ways to move inventory.

 Rent-to-own programs come in two types, lease option and lease-purchase contracts.